Generic Name: Quetiapine Tablets (kwe TYE a peen)

 - For women, no period.

-- Some people who take this medicine (quetiapine tablets) may get a very bad muscle problem called tardive dyskinesia.
-This muscle problem may not go away even if this medicine (quetiapine tablets) is stopped.
-Sometimes, signs may lessen or go away over time after this medicine (quetiapine tablets) is stopped.
-The risk of tardive dyskinesia may be greater in people with diabetes and in older adults, especially older women.
-The risk is also greater the longer you take this medicine (quetiapine tablets) or with higher doses.
-Muscle problems may also occur after short-term use with low doses.
-Call your doctor right away if you have trouble controlling body movements or if you have muscle problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.
+- Some people may get a severe muscle problem called tardive dyskinesia.
+This problem may lessen or go away after stopping this medicine (quetiapine tablets), but it may not go away.
+The risk is greater with diabetes and in older adults, especially older women.
+The risk is greater with longer use or higher doses, but it may also occur after short-term use with low doses.
+Call your doctor right away if you have trouble controlling body movements or problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.

 What are some other side effects of Quetiapine Tablets?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: